catboost/catboost/catboost/docs/en/concepts/export-coreml.md

     cls.save_model("iris.mlmodel", format="coreml", export_parameters={'prediction_type': 'probability'})
     ```

-1. Import the resulting model to XCode.
+1. Import the resulting model to Xcode.

     The following is an example of importing with Swift:
     ```python